TABLE OF CONTENTS

 - The Delphi Model: A panel of experts gather and share their opinions on a specific topic.
 Their predictions remain anonymous and agents collect and use the information to create a forecast.

 - Market Research: This is a great way to gather information directly from potential consumers of your product or service by way of a poll or survey.
 Then, you can use the data to find out when sales would increase or decrease.
 Don’t know who your target market is?
-Check out our blog on it here.

 In contrast, quantitative business forecasting uses hard numbers like budgets and profits to make predictions about upcoming sales over time.
 Forecasters do this by looking at current trends.
 Qualitative methods are typically more expensive than predictive models.
 However, qualitative services do not require heavy investment from companies that use these types of analyses.
 Only important factors like expertise can later be reused by other clients if they so desire.